fbtravi/GhostWebSurfer/README.md

 A: GhostWebSurfer uses real browsers (via Playwright) instead of simple HTTP clients.
 This means it executes JavaScript, loads all resources, and behaves exactly like real users, providing more accurate performance metrics.

 **Q: Can I run this in CI/CD pipelines?**
 A: Yes!
 GhostWebSurfer works great in CI/CD environments.
+The Docker image is perfect for CI/CD as it includes all dependencies.
 Use the file output mode and check the logs for performance regressions.

+**Q: Why Docker instead of npm install?**
+A: Docker provides a consistent environment with all Playwright dependencies pre-installed, eliminating "works on my machine" issues.
+It's especially useful in CI/CD pipelines and when running on different operating systems.

 **Q: How do I test authenticated pages?**
 A: You can modify the `simulator.js` file to add authentication logic before navigating to the target URL.
 Check the Playwright documentation for authentication examples.